START LINE ROUTINE

 WHAT IS A ROUTINE?

 A routine is ‘a sequence of actions regularly followed’.
-For example, at a Scent Work trial, it includes –
+For example, at a Scent Work trial, it may include –

 WHY IS A ROUTINE IMPORTANT?